a-dg/breakbeat/README.md

 $output_em_queries: true; // Outputs px if false
 ```

-**Step 2:** Define your breakpoints, using the minimum width value for each range, just as you would for [customizing Foundation 6](http://foundation.zurb.com/sites/docs/media-queries.html#changing-the-breakpoints).
+**Step 2:** Define your breakpoints, using the minimum width value for each range.
 Breakpoints must be defined in ascending order, and the first value should be `0`.
 (You can define this within your Foundation settings file or after it, as long as it comes before Foundation itself.)

 ```scss
 $breakpoints: (